codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 max-width="60%"
 %}

-Save this as a new Promotion Flow if needed.

-When you trigger this flow and monitor the Release view, you'll see that it is structured accordingly.
+Here's the promotion flow with the parallel environments:

+{% include
+image.html
+lightbox="true"
+file="/images/gitops-promotions/tutorials/promo-flow-parallel-envs-created.png"
+url="/images/gitops-promotions/tutorials/promo-flow-parallel-envs-created.png"
+alt="Promotion Flow with parallel environments" caption="Promotion Flow with parallel environments" max-width="60%"
+%}

+We'll save this as `parallel-env-promotion`.

+Triggering this flow displays the parallel promotion structure in the Release view.
+Promotions occur simultaneously for each environment, and the release is considered successful once all environments are promoted successfully.

 {% include
 image.html